testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #strategic`

 :white_check_mark:  **Do:** Make a call, which type of message queue for testing...
-The real one will gain more confidence for more sweat
+The real one will gain more confidence for lesser dev perks, a fake one

 Sometimes the message queues are just on obstacle to overcome, for exmaple when one wishes to focus on the flow that starts with a message from a queue.
 In other cases, the MQ behaviour is the focus of the test like when trying to ensure that too much failures will put the message in a queue

 There are three fundamentally different ways to approach this, by stubbing the message queue client or by using a real/fake message queue server in Docker:

-Ideas: DB
+Ideas: Why isn't this like DB,

 <br/>